tomescaff/antarctica/README.md

 # antarctica
-Analysis of time series of the solar eclipse in Antarctica
+Analysis of time series of the solar eclipse in Antarctica.